-The organization is exposed to interest rate risk with respect to its fixed income investments as well as fixed income mutual funds that hold fixed income securities because the fair value of the investments will fluctuate due to changes in market interest rates.
+IISD ELA Inc. is exposed to interest rate risk with respect to its fixed income investments as well as fixed income mutual funds that hold fixed income securities because the fair value of the investments will fluctuate due to changes in market interest rates.